GabrielJean/Vmware-Automation/README.md

 Again, it's really important to secure that file and to not send it to a remote repository. (**Terraform/provider.tf** is in the .gitignore)

 ### Docker-Compose
+Here are stored my docker-compose scripts

+You can simply go to the **Docker** directory and use whatever you want.
+Keep in mind there is probably some environment variables to adjust.

 ## Todo
-* CI/CD Pipeline to test and deploy automatically my changes
+- [ ] CI/CD Pipeline to test and deploy automatically my changes

+## Done

+- [x] Automated VM provisioning with Terraform
+- [x] Automated VM configuration with Ansible
+- [x] Nginx reverse proxy 100% automatic deployment
+- [x] Ansible dynamic inventory